-Now we are in place of summarizing what we have done so far and provide a kind of a recipe to motivate constructions encoding the derived re-interpretation of a classical field theory. \begin{enumerate} \item[\textit{i.}] Employing the above approaches, describing a classical field theory boils down to the study of the moduli space $\mathcal{EL}$ of solutions to the Euler-Lagrange equations (and hence the critical locus of action functional) which in fact corresponds to a certain moduli functor. \item[\textit{ii.}] As stressed above, a moduli functor, however, would not be representable in general due to certain pathologies, such as the existence of degenerate critical points or non-freeness of the action of the symmetry group acting on the space of fields.
-In order to avoid pathologies of these kinds (and to capture the perturbative behavior at the same time), one requires to adopt the language of derived algebraic geometry, and hence one needs to replace the na\"{\i}ve notion of moduli problem by so-called \textit{a formal moduli problem} in the sense of Lurie as discussed above. \item[\textit{iii.}] Formal moduli problem $\mathcal{F}$, on the other hand, are unexpectedly tractable notion (thanks to Lurie's theorem \ref{Lurie s thm} stated above) in the sense that understanding $\mathcal{F}$, at the end of the day, boils down to finding a suitable (local) $\mathcal{L}_{\infty}$ algebra $\mathcal{E} $ such that $\mathcal{F}$ can be represented by the Maurer-Cartan functor $ \mathcal{MC}_{\mathcal{E} } $ associated to $\mathcal{E} $. \item[\textit{iv.}] Having obtained appropriate $\mathcal{L}_{\infty}$ algebra $\mathcal{E}$, analyze the structure of $\mathcal{E}$ so as to encode the aspects of the theory.
+Now we are in place of summarizing what we have done so far and provide some key observations leading to the derived reformulation of classical field theories: \begin{enumerate} \item[\textit{i.}] Describing a classical field theory is equivalent to a study of the moduli space $\mathcal{EL}$ of solutions to the Euler-Lagrange equations (and hence the critical locus of action functional), which in fact corresponds to a certain moduli functor. \item[\textit{ii.}] As stressed before, a typical moduli functor, however, is not representable in general due to certain problems, such as the existence of degenerate critical points or non-freeness of the action of the symmetry group acting on the space of fields.
+In order to avoid problems of these kinds (and to capture the perturbative behavior at the same time), one requires to adopt the language of derived algebraic geometry, and hence one needs to replace the na\"{\i}ve notion of moduli problem by the so-called \textit{formal moduli problem} in the sense of Lurie as discussed above. \item[\textit{iii.}] Formal moduli problems $\mathcal{F}$, on the other hand, are unexpectedly tractable notions (thanks to Lurie's result, Theorem \ref{Lurie s thm}) in the sense that understanding $\mathcal{F}$, at the end of the day, boils down to finding a suitable (local) dgla (or $\mathcal{L}_{\infty}$-algebra) $\mathcal{E}$ such that $\mathcal{F}$ can be represented by the Maurer-Cartan functor $ \mathcal{MC}_{\mathcal{E} } $ associated to $\mathcal{E} $. \item[\textit{iv.}] Having obtained appropriate dgla (or $\mathcal{L}_{\infty}$-algebra) $\mathcal{E}$, one needs to analyze the structure of $\mathcal{E}$ so as to encode the theory under consideration.

 \end{enumerate}

 \textbf{Revisiting Example \ref{example_free scalar massive field theory}.} Consider a free scalar \textit{massless} field theory on a Riemannian manifold $M$ with space of field being $ C^{\infty}(M)$ and the action functional governing the theory as